eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 ---
-title: Probabilistic and Bayesian Matrix Factorization for Text Clustering
+title: Probabilistic and Bayesian Matrix Factorizations for Text Clustering
 excerpt: "Natural language processing is in a curious place right now.
 It's not immediately obvious how successful it's been, or how close the field is to viable, production-ready techniques (in the same way that, say, [computer vision